 A value proposition is a promise.
-It describes the value you deliver to your customers.
+It describes the value you deliver to your clients.

-Usually captured in a short statement, it clearly defines what your company does, how you meet customers’ needs and why they should choose you over a competitor – A great value proposition clearly states your unique point of difference.
+Usually captured in a short statement, it clearly defines what your accounting or bookkeeping firms does, how you meet clients’ needs and why they should choose you over a competitor – A great value proposition clearly states your unique point of difference.

 To write one for your brand you’ll need to think about the following questions:

 - Why is your product or service better?

 The following guide will help you formulate yours.